SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/fundamentals/arrays.md

 In this example, we start by pushing an empty element, and then we push 2 strings to the back.

 > [!TIP]
-> Remember that you can also use the `insert()` function to add an element at a specific
+> Remember that you can also use the `insert()` function to add an element at a specific index.

 #### Removing elements